Manage products and prices

 Some advanced use cases, like creating variable prices, require you to use the API.
 If you have a large number of products and prices or if you’re building a custom integration with Elements, you need to use the API.

 - Use the Dashboard to create and manage products and prices if you want to avoid writing code or if you only have a few products and prices.
-Set up your pricing model in test mode and click the Copy to live mode button on the product details page.
+Set up your pricing model in a sandbox and click the Copy to live mode button on the product details page.

 - Use the API or the Stripe CLI to create and manage products and prices.
 The API is a direct method that you use for production implementations.
 The Stripe CLI is a developer tool that helps you build, test, and manage your integration with Stripe directly from your terminal.